abs13/Image-Compare/README.md

 Image compare is a python script that reads an input csv file and can compare two images provided on each row.
 The utility uses [imagehash](https://pypi.org/project/ImageHash/) module for core image comparison.
-The algorithm used was *phash* or perceptual hash.
+The algorithm used was [p-hash](https://www.phash.org/docs/howto.html) or perceptual hash.
-A perceptual hash of two images is calculated followed by finding the hamming distance between these hashes.
+A perceptual hash of two images is calculated followed by finding the [hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) between these hashes.

 ## Walkthrough
-- On running the script, program captures the arguments passed to the script
+- On running the script, the program/utility captures the arguments passed to the script
   - -h (optional) displays the usage
   - -v (optional) displays the function
   - -o (optional) capture the output filename with path.